tiepdotme/samwize.com/_posts/2017-04-20-access-levels-in-swift.markdown

 Finally, another good practise is to lock down your definitions with `final` (:

 This attribute provides an additional restriction -- prevent others from subclassing and overriding it.

+## Wait.
+Lastly, it's hell of a mess from Swift.

+This is a complain on how access levels have evolved, yet is still not great in Swift 3.

+In Swift 1, there are 2 levels.<br />
+In Swift 2, there are 3 levels.<br />
+In Swift 3, there are 5 levels.<br />

+I believe it is a mistake in Swift 3 to adopt [SE-0025](https://github.com/apple/swift-evolution/blob/master/proposals/0025-scoped-access-level.md).

+My biggest gripe is this: I have extension X to a type T, keeping them in seperate files.
+If I want X to use a private member in T, it is impossible to do so with `private` or `fileprivate`.
+I am forced to increase the access to `internal`, which is not what I want.

+There is no way to have type level private.
+The current `private` is local scope private, and `fileprivate` is a [weird brother](https://lists.swift.org/pipermail/swift-evolution/Week-of-Mon-20170403/034903.html) that extends to within that file.

+After Swift 3 was introduced, there is proposal [SE-0159](https://github.com/apple/swift-evolution/blob/master/proposals/0159-fix-private-access-levels.md) to fix the mistake, but was [rejected](https://lists.swift.org/pipermail/swift-evolution/Week-of-Mon-20170403/034902.html).
+Clearly the core team acknowledged the shortcoming, but instead of changing the keywords again, they will likely introduce a "Type-based" `private` access in Swift 4.